How it works

 When Wavy Node needs user information (e.g., to generate a compliance report), it calls your

 GET /users/{foreign_user_id} endpoint.
 You must return the required user data for all the legislations you have enabled in your project.
-See the type definitions in @wavynode/utils for the exact fields required by each legislation.Getting started
+See the type definitions in @wavynode/utils for the exact fields required by each legislation.Organization compliance data

 There are two ways to create a new integration:Use the template